tweag/nickel/infra/README.md

    ```

    If this fails, log in with AWS SSO credentials, following [their guide][aws-sso-guide].
+   You will likely hit [a bug in the AWS provider][aws-provider-bug].
+Apply the
+   [workaround mentioned in a comment][aws-provider-workaround] and log in again
+   using `aws sso login` to resolve this.

 2. Make sure you're logged into GitHub.
 You can check using `gh`: